SAKryukov/generic-state-machine/docs/index.md

 #### CurrentState

-Returns the *current state* of the state machine.
+Returns the *current state* of the transition system.
 Before the very first transition of the instance, the current state is the one defined by the [constructor](#heading-public-constructor).

 ~~~{lang=C#}{id=api-current-state}
 <span class="keyword highlighter">public</span> <span class="_custom-word_ highlighter">STATE</span> CurrentState;